-This website uses two categories of cookies, which we have called strictly necessary and performance.
+This website uses many categories of cookies, which we have called Necessary, Statistics, Marketing and Unclassified.
 This website does not require the use of any other categories of cookies.
-If you turn off performance cookies the site won’t work as well as it could.
+If you turn off some of these cookies the site won’t work as well as it could.

 What are Cookies?